-- In a shared room, only 1 visitor at a time.
-Arrangemenst are made by the ward.
+- In a shared room, we're allowing only 1 visitor at a time.

-- For patients on E 232 and E 233, this one visit can also take place outside with a maximum of three extra visitors, not including children younger than 12 years old.
-This is only possible during the weekend.
+For patients not on therapeutic leave, visits can also take place outside during the weekend, with a maximum of three additional visitors per patient, not including children younger than 12.

-- Outside visits are allowed from 1 pm onwards until 8 pm with 1 outside visit per patient per hour.
+- Outside visits are only possible on Saturday or Sunday, between 1 pm and 8 pm; with 1 outside visit per patient per hour.

 Booking your visit